 Initially, I was meditating to deal with stress and anxiety, and doing yoga to work on the flexibility and core strength of my body.
 At first, they didn’t seem to be connected.
-Five years later, along with writing, yoga and meditation (along with dogs) have become my primary spiritual practices.
+Seven years later, along with writing, yoga and meditation (along with dogs) have become my primary spiritual practices.

 In connection with yoga, meditation is allowing me to finally arrive at the place I was already, to realize that where I was trying so hard to get is HERE.